Malagasy harrier: Description

 It is about 42–55 cm long; the female is up to 13% larger than the male.
 The male has a blackish back and a greyer head with dark streaks.
 The underparts and rump are whitish and the tail is grey with dark bars.
 The forewings and wingtips are blackish while the secondaries are grey with dark bars.
 Females are browner than the males.

 The Réunion harrier is smaller and darker with shorter legs and shorter, more rounded wings.
 Males have a blacker head and plainer secondaries and tail.

 Distribution and habitat

 In Madagascar it is found in marshland and grassland across the island except for the south.
 It is generally scarce with the largest numbers in the north-west.
 It occurs from sea-level up to 1800 m.
 On the Comoros it is more often found in drier habitats and in forested areas.
-It has occurred on all four main islands but there are no recent records from Mayotte.
+It has occurred on all four main islands, but there are no recent records from Mayotte.

-Its population size is uncertain but is estimated to be between 250 and 999 individuals.
+Its population size is estimated to be between 100 – 499 mature individuals.
 It is thought to be declining as a result of hunting and habitat destruction and is classed as endangered by BirdLife International.